sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 {{% /notice %}}

 ### Step 2: Install Gloo using Helm

-In this example we are using Edge version `v1.15.3`.
-You may use any version greater than this.
+This example uses Edge version `v1.15.3`, but you can use any version later than this.

 ```shell
 export EDGE_VERSION=v1.15.3